AdobeDocs/analytics.en/help/analyze/report-builder/manage-reportbuilder.md

    ![The Quick edit window](./assets/image58.png)

-1. Select a filter link to update data views, date ranges, or filters.
+1. Select a filter link to update report suites, date ranges, or filters.

    ![The Add Segment field in the Quick edit window](./assets/image59.png)